kea/code-the-classics1-php/README.md

 :warning: The assets are Creative Commons Attribution-NonCommercial- ShareAlike 3.0 Unported (CC BY-NC-SA 3.0) by [Code the classics Vol. 1](https://wireframe.raspberrypi.org/books/code-the-classics1) :warning:

-# Boing!
+# Code the classics

-_Boing_ is a porting in PHP of the first game of [Code the classics Vol. 1](https://wireframe.raspberrypi.org/books/code-the-classics1) originally made in Python.
+This is a porting in PHP of the games of [Code the classics Vol. 1](https://wireframe.raspberrypi.org/books/code-the-classics1) originally made in Python.

 It's not a web game with the backend in PHP but a fully PHP game.

 It is possible thanks to the [Php-SDL extension](https://github.com/Ponup/php-sdl).
 You need also two PHP extensions for [SDL_mixer](https://github.com/kea/php-sdl-mixer) (sound) and [SDL_image](https://github.com/kea/php-sdl-image) (multiple image format loader).

+# Porting status

+- Boing!
+[Ready, theme music TBD]
+- Cavern [WIP]
+- Infinite bunner [TBD]
+- Myriapod [TBD]
+- Substitute Soccer [TBD]

 ## Installation